 Work with book printers

-When a publisher decides to move forward with the publication of a book, it’s time to line up a printer.
+When a publishing company decides to move forward with the publication of a book, it’s time to line up a printer.
 What does a publisher do?
 The publisher submits a complete version of the manuscript and design proofs to the printer, along with instructions for typefaces, paper specifications, and other details of how the finished book should look.

 The majority of book publishers today use high-quality digital printing presses.
-These machines can print thousands of books per hour, making the production process for new titles streamlined and affordable.
+These machines can print thousands of books per hour, making the production departments process for new titles streamlined and affordable.
 For large orders, companies typically rely on offset printers, which involve a more expensive process but allow for greater flexibility in terms of page size and cover options.

 Set prices for books